When it comes to investing, there are many terms and concepts you need to familiarize yourself with. Two such terms are “pro rata vs pari passu.”

 Pro rata or pari passu?

 The answer to this question depends on your individual situation.
-If you are looking for a quick rate of return on your investment, then pari passu may be the better option for you.
+If you are looking for a quick return on your investment, then pari passu may be the better option.

 On the other hand, if you are willing to wait a bit longer for your investment to mature, then pro rata may be the better option.
 Ultimately, it is up to you to decide which investment strategy is best for you.